 Freeroll tournaments are perfect for new players.
 They allow players to enter without paying for a buy-in.
 However, this doesn’t mean that freerolls come without prizes.
 Some casinos offer money, while others pay in bonuses, free spins on slots, etc.

 In bounty tournaments, players can collect an instant cash prize if they eliminate another player.
 The bounty is paid out in addition to the regular prize money.

 This is a unique tournament format where players play against one another head-to-head.
 While this is a necessary phase at the end of most tournament types, there are also tournaments that are played exclusively as heads up.

-How to choose an Online Poker Tournament
+How to choose a US Online Poker Tournament

 Choosing a tournament type comes down to your personal preference.
 It is, generally, a good idea to start off slow.
 So, start off with smaller, beginner-friendly freeroll or low buy-in tournaments, and slowly build up your skill level.

 If you are aiming for larger tournaments, our advice is to start with satellites.
 Although it might not seem so, the competition isn’t necessarily much greater in high buy-in tournaments than the low-stakes ones.
 Most of the time, it comes down to who can afford the buy-in.

 In terms of games, play the variations and games you are confident with.
 Pay attention to blinds and make sure you are comfortable with the speed at which they increase.
 Other than that – practice.
 Poker is, after all, a game of skill, and getting good at a skill takes time and effort.
 Read our guide on how to play poker online.